MikeTheGreat/gatsby-gitbook-starter/content/Lesson_01/topic_02/index.md

 metaDescription: 'This is the meta description for this page'
 ---

-Sub page for Lesson 02
+Sub page for Lesson 1, topic 2

-# Lesson 02 (first subpage)
+# Lesson 01 topic 2 (first subpage)

 more details here